-White House vows response to Democratic deadline in Trump impeachment drive
+White House tells Democrats it will not participate in Trump impeachment hearing

 Nadler has scheduled a committee hearing for Monday.
 His committee is responsible for drafting articles of impeachment and would have to approve them before sending them to the full House for a vote.

 Passage of formal charges would lead to a trial in the Republican-led Senate on whether to remove Trump from office.
-Senate Republicans have given little indication that they would support Trump’s removal.
+Senate Republicans have given little indication they would support Trump’s removal.

 Pelosi accused Trump of abusing his power by asking a foreign government to interfere in an American election for his own political benefit at the expense of U.S. national security.
 The articles of impeachment could include abuse of power, bribery, obstruction of Congress and obstruction of justice.